sp0rk/aoc2022/README.md

 # Kotlin solutions for Advent of Code 2022

+Disclaimer: If you are competing for spots on the leaderboard, do not read these solutions as:
+- they are probably far from good
+- I don't think aoc team appreciates that

 ## About Advent of Code

 More about advent on code and how to participate here: https://adventofcode.com/2022/about